gthipman/NinhGunner7July/README.md

 ## 08:00 - Mira Hotel
 **Prepare yourself**
 - **Details**: Organize a dowry tray as a gift for the bride and prepare a group of representatives to be ready.
-- **Responsible person**: Mother of the groom, representative of the groom's family, groom, Groom’s maids team
+- **Responsible person**: Mother of the groom, representative of the groom's family, groom, groommen’s team

 ## 08:20 - Mira Hotel
 **The wedding team departs hotel**